andresmadeddie/-Linux-Audit-and-Hardening-/Audit Dinamic analysis and Hardening.md

         ![4](/Images/4.PNG)

     3. Check unmathched users between the /home directory and the baseline.
+        >###### note: The next script needs the file usersBaseline.
+You can downloades from this repository using the next link: `wget https://raw.githubusercontent.com/andresmadeddie/Linux-Hardenning-Auditing/main/Resources/usersBaseline.txt`

         `a=0; echo -e "\nUnmatched Users List:" && for user in $(ls /home); do if [ ! $(grep $user ~/usersBaseline.txt) ]; then echo $user && a=$(($a+1)); fi; done ; if [ $a -eq 0 ]; then echo "No unmatched users found"; fi`